ClojureBridge/curriculum/outline/setup.md

 ### Windows

-**NOTE**: These instructions are written for Windows 7.
-They _should_ work on Windows 8, but have not been vetted yet.

 Go to [the Leiningen Windows installer site](http://leiningen-win-installer.djpowell.net/).
 You should see two links, one for installing Java and another for "leiningen-win-installer."
 First, click the Java link.
 Then, you should see a screen like the following:

 ![First page of Java download](img/java-download1.png)